theclubfoot/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * What is a key in a dictionary
 * How to iterate over a dictionary
 * What is a lambda function
-* What are the map, reduce and filter functions
+* What are the map, reduce and filter the functions
 ~
 ~
 ~